 “If there is no protection of rights, it will be difficult to accept the (emission reduction) process.
 It will also be related to the recognition of customary territories.
 Give space to acknowledge indigenous peoples and indigenous women in their capability to develop nature management and customary territories,” says Anggraeni.

 Carbon Economic Value to Reduce Emission

 Other than addressing indigenous peoples’ role in emission reduction, the same event also discussed the Carbon Economic Value (NEK).
 NEK is a cost that must be paid for the existence of greenhouse gas (GHG) emissions.
-Assistant Special Envoy for the President for Climate Change Control (UKP-PPI) 2010-2019, Kuki Soejachmoen, explains that NEK could be one way for Indonesia to reach its Nationally Determined Contribution (NDC) commitment.
+At the same time, Assistant Special Envoy for the President for Climate Change Control (UKP-PPI) 2010-2019, Kuki Soejachmoen, explains that NEK could be one way for Indonesia to reach its Nationally Determined Contribution (NDC) commitment.

 Soejachmoen argues that one of NEK’s applications is to apply a carbon tax by providing a specific price for GHG emissions according to the emissions produced.

 The higher the emissions, the more expensive the payment,” Soejachmoen clarifies.